 Alternatively, when an implementation is a functional-led approach it’s not ideal either.
-Practical changes to job functions, job titles, processes or department changes, will not necessarily guarantee the kind of human behaviour change to teams or individual work practises needed, and it certainly won’t inspire your team to buy-in.
+Practical changes to job functions, job titles, processes or department changes, will not necessarily guarantee the kind of human behaviour change to teams or individual work practices needed, and it certainly won’t inspire your team to buy in.

 In both of these examples, employees’ involvement is largely confined to unquestioned implementation.
 Forbes suggests this top-heavy approach typically results in a “lacklustre, impoverished change process, focused narrowly on only one or two big-ticket items.”

-Importantly, the valuable insights that most employees have to offer are completely overlooked with this more traditional change management, which lacks appreciation for the idea’s employees have for organisational improvement, and the inherent power of enlisting employees through inclusion.
+Importantly, the valuable insights that most employees have to offer are completely overlooked in this more traditional change management, which lacks appreciation for the ideas employees have for organisational improvement and the inherent power of enlisting employees through inclusion.